carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

   ```C
       .baud_rate = 125 * 1000 * 1000 / 4  // 31250000 Hz
   ```
+  If you ask for 14000000, you'll actually get 12500000 Hz.
+  The actual baud rate will be printed out if `USE_DBG_PRINTF` (see [Messages from the SD card driver](#messages-from-the-sd-card-driver)) is defined at compile time.
   The higher the baud rate, the faster the data transfer.
   However, the hardware might limit the usable baud rate.
   See [Pull Up Resistors and other electrical considerations](#pull-up-resistors-and-other-electrical-considerations).